 Ever wanted to create easy-to-manage easy-to-deploy robust scripts?
 WkDevTool is for you!

 This tool is a production-proof development framework and environment for Maxscript development.
+It covers all the aspects of the development, from start to end, and facilitate maintenance, deployement and user support.

 Tips and links about the use of functions in a graphics environment.